If you’re considering refinancing, it’s important to know what a good loan-to-value ratio would be to figure out if you

 A Safer Alternative – Sale-Leaseback Programs

-To help homeowners avoid refinancing rejection over loan-to-value ratio, EasyKnock has developed a sale-leaseback program known as Sell & Stay.
+To help homeowners avoid refinancing rejection over loan-to-value ratio, consider a sale-leaseback solution.
 It allows homeowners to sell their property to the company and remain in place as tenants, paying rent until they’re ready to repurchase the home or relocate.
-The terms of either choice are set out in the initial agreement in clear, user-friendly language.

 Take Control of Where You Live